top of page

 Living in a culture saturated with individuals fulfillig desires of the self, we have been trained to expect favorable answers to our requests.
 Unfortunately, myself, along with other Christians, often unconsciously carry these beliefs into our conversations with the Lord, becoming angry when His answer fails to align with the future we planned.
 When trials and challenges appear, this demanding behavior frequently becomes exaggerated.
 Believing in the limitless nature of God’s power and sovereignty, we begin wondering why a good God chooses to say no to saving a life or preventing mass destruction and tragedy in the lives of people He supposedly loves.

 Throughout my illnesses these past years I often prayed for healing and believed it would come, however, I was easily frustrated when circumstances worsened.
 Imagine if I had embraced the immense faith of these men.
-The strength of their faith did not rest on the changing consequences of God’s answer but in the character of God alone.
-In the face of death, this even if faith allowed their firm defense of God and belief in His saving hand regardless of the blazing furnace.
+The strength of their faith did not rest on the changing circumstances or consequences of God’s answer, but in the character of God alone.
+In the face of death, this even if faith allowed their firm defense of and belief in His saving hand regardless of the blazing furnace.
 Whatever the result, they knew God was good, and therefore His plan for their life was good.

 bottom of page